ConfederacyOfGaia/Gaia/zephyrlands.md

 ## Animals

 The Zephyrlands have the usual wild animal species, but also has a number of animals that don't exist in our world, including the otak (from Earthsea) and the torro (a small, intelligent monkey).
-These are detailed in [their own page](animals.md).

 ## Magic